 Remnants of cotton warehouses that once belonged to the Pelzer Manufacturing Company’s Lower Mill serve as a reminder of one of the state’s most successful textile companies.
 Built along the Saluda River, Pelzer Mill actually consisted of four separate cotton mills built between 1881 and 1895.
 The manufacturing company was founded in 1880 by Captain Ellison A. Smyth, Francis J. Pelzer, and William Lebby.

 The first three cotton mills were constructed along the river between 1881 and 1890 and were connected to each other.
 They were collectively known as the Lower Mill.
 The Lower Mill was dependent on hydraulic power, which used the river’s flow to turn water wheels and generate energy.
-The fourth mill was an example of industrial innovation and was built in 1895 four miles up from Lower Mill.
+The fourth mill was an example of industrial innovation and was built a mile up from Lower Mill in 1895.
 Called the Upper Mill, it was the first cotton mill in the United States to use a transmission cable to supply the mill with electricity.
 This system allowed the mill to be built on a hill and thus remain safe from flooding, a common problem for many South Carolina mills situated on riverbanks.
 The Upper Mill cotton warehouse is pictured below.

 Columbia Mills, now the South Carolina State Museum in Columbia, was completed in 1894 and was the world’s first textile mill to be operated by electricity.
 The electricity was supplied by a hydroelectric power plant at the adjacent Columbia Canal, which connected to 17 65-horsepower motors inside the mill via an underground conduit of planking.
 However, the Pelzer Mill is the first to have had hydroelectric power transmitted from a distance through cable lines.
 The Boston engineering firm Lockwood, Greene and Company designed both Columbia Mills and the Pelzer Upper Mill.
 When the Upper Mill began operations in 1896, it was the United State’s largest mill housed in a single building.
 It was also the first mill in the country to use incandescent lighting.